jarun/ddgr/README.md

 GPLv3

 ## Current status
 The code is very nascent and based on [googler](https://github.com/jarun/googler).
-I have *discontinued* working on it but ready to guide if someone is interested in carrying it forward.
+I have resumed the work after a year.
+Privacy is on demand.

+To fire a search, run:

     $ ddgr KEYWORD [KEYWORD ...]
-searches DuckDuckGo for the keywords and fetches the first 30 results.
-The last time I checked the urls are not correctly formatted anymore.
-Navigation doesn't work.